This article may have links that help support this site.

 Looking for different ways other than filing for bankruptcy?
 Bankruptcy may be the last thing you want to end up doing so why not try something else.
 Well luckily, there are plenty of alternatives to choose from and learn about.
+For example, have you heard of home co-investment?
+It's not a HELOC or a reverse mortgage, and it doesn't require a monthly payment.
+We will discuss that option and more in this article.

 One bankruptcy alternative that you can look into is debt settlement.
 It can be a great option for you to move forward if your debt becomes unmanageable to continue paying.
 There are many similarities between debt settlement and bankruptcy.